 What Does a Day at Disneyland Look Like?

 Once you’re in the park, you’ll need a solid game plan of which rides to do in what order.
-Disneyland is pretty spread out so it makes the most sense to do one “land” at a time.
+Disneyland is pretty spread out, so going to one “land” at a time makes the most sense.

 After a bunch of rides, people usually either get a snack or get a full lunch.
-There are tons of food options and you can even mobile order to save time.
+There are many food options, and you can even place a mobile order to save time.

-In the afternoon, a lot of families with little kids will go back to the hotel for a nap or pool break.
+In the afternoon, many families with little kids will return to the hotel for a nap or pool break.

-Then, it’s more rides, parades, and dinner inside the park.
-Usually, you’ll want a dining reservation so you can have a sit-down dinner.
+Then, there are more rides, parades, and dinners inside the park.
+Usually, you’ll want a dining reservation to have a sit-down dinner.

 Disneyland Rides